 The largest whale shark ever recorded reached 61.7 feet or 18.8 meters.
 It is the largest living shark species and also the largest “non-mammalian vertebrate.”

 The shark’s mouth contains 300 rows, or more, of tiny teeth and 20 filter pads that they use to filter feed (like the basking shark).
 Its mouth is at the front of its head rather than the underside of its head.
 This is uncommon to sharks, according to Species Fact Sheet, Rhincodon typus.

 The shark’s head is large and flat, with small eyes and five large pairs of gills.
 These sharks are also noted for their dark grey skin that’s covered with pale grey or white spots and stripes.
 These are unique to each individual and set the species apart from other sharks.
 It also has three ridges along its sides that start behind the head and end at the caudal peduncle, or the tapered region behind the dorsal and anal fins, according to CITES.

 The whale shark lives in open waters, usually in tropical oceans, such as the Indian Ocean.
-There have only been a few sightings of the shark in water below 70 degrees F, or 21 degrees C. Migration is key to the whale shark, following the warm waters all year round.
-The main two populations of the shark are in the Atlantic and the Indo-Pacific.
+There have only been a few sightings of the shark in water below 70 degrees F or 21 degrees C. Migration is key to the whale shark, following the warm waters all year round.
+The main two populations of the sharks are in the Atlantic and the Indo-Pacific.
 The latter is by far the largest, with 75% of the whole population inhabiting these tropical areas.